 The most obvious aspect about my work is the rigorous orange and black colour scheme, a duality that serves my purpose as a baseline from which the work expands.
 I enjoy the contrast between the orange, which seems to emit colour and light, and the black that absorbs colour and light, rather in the manner of Yin and Yang.

 My studio practice generally features construction, for which mainly plywood is employed as a white-painted structural/supporting element, and then varying materials, ranging from fabric, digital prints and found objects, are used to build a narrative.
 Motifs that occur regularly are the number 6, magnifying devices, self-portraits, Chinese plastic oranges, silver forks, Japanese luncharms, mt version of the Union Jack and typographic elements.
 To an extent, many of my works are three-dimensional collages.

-This is most manifest in the current series I have been working on, the Inkling series of wall-based objects, all constructed over the period of the Covid 19 lockdowns in the UK .
+This is most manifest in the series I worked on between 2020 and 2021, the Inkling series of wall-based objects, all constructed over the period of the Covid 19 lockdowns in the UK .
 I enjoyed the juxtaposition of separate distinct elements that deliberately lead to or veer away from an easy understanding of each individual work, rather in the manner of a rebus.
 In constructing these latest works, I have also attempted to work in a more intuitive manner, in order to allow my creativity to emerge unhindered by pre-conceptualising the outcome, a method I continue to the present.
 The scale of these works leads them to feel rather like architect's models for buildings, or designs for future monuments.
 I have generally constructed each work around a central core, which features a particular motif, and which is naturally the focal point for each individual work.
 I then add peripheral items around this.
 Each of these works has two distinct stages in the making - the first is a rough and rapid construction phase, the second is a longer process of refining and finishing.
 I guess each work takes around three days from start to finish.